It’s personally rewarding to help a lost pet become reunited with its family, and JCHS takes pride in doing so!

 If we scan the pet for a microchip and no information is received – we take a photo of them and share it on our Facebook Page.
 This step has helped us become very successful in reuniting lost pets with their owners.

-—> A live feed of our Facebook Page posts is available to view on the right hand side of this website. —>
+A live feed of our Facebook Page posts is available to view below…

 After putting the photo of the lost pet online, we give them a name.
 We then enter their details into an animal specific software program that we use daily & assign them with a unique identification number.
 Next, a medical examination is performed.
 We give them any necessary treatment and vaccinations.
 Finally, they are given a (hopefully temporary) home at the shelter alongside other residents – fed, watered, safe, and sound until their owner comes to claim them.